dcomtois/summarytools/README.md

 ### Latest Improvements

-Version 0.9 brings **many** changes and improvements.
+Version 0.9 brought **many** changes and improvements.
 A summary of those changes can be found [near the end of this page](#latest-changes).
 Changes specific to the latest release can be found in the [NEWS](https://github.com/dcomtois/summarytools/blob/master/NEWS.md)